-5.29 - Assault on an Administrator, Teacher, Teacher's aide or other staff Any student, who assaults an administrator, teacher, teacher's aide, or other educational or support staff, on school premises or at school-sponsored or school-related events, including athletic games, may be subject to expulsion from the school or school district by the principal.
+5.29 - Assault on an Administrator, Teacher, Teacher's aide or other staff subject to expulsion from the school or school district by the principal.
 The student will be suspended and a hearing will be held with the principal to consider expulsion of the student.
 Police will be notified (see Memorandum of Understanding, Section 6.38).